In Victoria the

 2. Education sector contacts

-The VCAA collects personal information including the name, school name and contact details of school and non-school VASS administrators who manage the VASS database and the inputting of information at the school level.
-Similar information is collected from VASS administrators to facilitate their access to a VASS Forum and for VASS related professional development classes.
+The VCAA collects personal information including the name, school name and contact details of school and non-school provider VASS and DAL administrators who manage the VASS and DAL databases and the inputting of information at the school/provider level.
+Similar information is collected from VASS and DAL administrators to facilitate their access to a VASS Forum and for VASS related professional development classes.

 2.2 VCE Study Review Panels and similar reference groups